Troutnut.com Fly Fishing for Trout Home

 Regions: East, Midwest

 This genus is only important in the East and Midwest.
 In the spring there are superhatches of Maccaffertium vicarium.
 The lesser species are primary players on the barren stage of summer evening mayfly hatches.
 Most of them emerge sporadically for months.
-Anglers know them as Light Cahills and Cream Cahills, and they reinforce the hatches of the closely related Light Cahill species Stenacron interpunctatum.
+Anglers know them as Light Cahills and Cream Cahills, and they often reinforce hatches of the closely related Light Cahill species Stenacron interpunctatum.

 Hatching Behavior